-\Source: NIH Office of Budget, 2021.
+\Source: NIH Almanac, 2014.

-- 1955 The National Microbiological Institute was renamed National Institute of Allergy and Infectious Diseases.
+- 1953 The PHS became part of the newly created Department of Health, Education, and Welfare.
+The Clinical Center opened. - 1955 The National Microbiological Institute was renamed National Institute of Allergy and Infectious Diseases.
 The Laboratory of Biologics Control was renamed the Division of Biologics Standards.
-The Division of Research Services was created. - 1956 The Armed Forces Medical Library was renamed the National Library of Medicine (NLM) and placed in the PHS - 1957 The Center for Aging Research was established. - 1958 The Division of General Medical Sciences was created.
-The Center for Aging Research was transferred from the National Heart Institute to the Division of General Medical Sciences. - 1961 The Center for Research in Child Health was established within the Division of General Medical Sciences. - 1962 The NLM was moved to the NIH campus. - 1963 The Division of General Medical Sciences was renamed the National Institute of General Medical Sciences (NIGMS).
+The Division of Research Services was created. - 1956 The Armed Forces Medical Library was renamed the National Library of Medicine (NLM) and placed in the PHS. - 1957 The Center for Aging Research was established. - 1958 The Division of General Medical Sciences was created.
+The Center for Aging Research was transferred from the National Heart Institute to the Division of General Medical Sciences. - 1961 The Center for Research in Child Health was established within the Division of General Medical Sciences. - The NLM was moved to the NIH campus. - 1963 The Division of General Medical Sciences was renamed the National Institute of General Medical Sciences (NIGMS).
 The National Institute of Child Health and Human Development (NICHD) was created. - 1966 The Division of Environmental Health Sciences was created. - 1967 The National Institute of Mental Health was separated from the NIH and became a separate bureau of the PHS. - 1968 The John E. Fogarty International Center (FIC) for Advanced Study in the Health Sciences was created.
 The Bureau of Health Manpower and the NLM became part of the NIH.
 The National Eye Institute (NEI) was created.
-The National Institute of Neurological Diseases and Blindness was renamed the National Institute of Neurological Diseases and Stroke.
+The National Institute of Neurological Diseases and Blindness was renamed